ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Ingame Tactics**
     * Managerial impact via smart tactical changes be it inter game switches or intra game switches can change the course of a game, but we cannot capture this with past data.

+## Research Directions

+* Correlative research
+    * Standard signal/model research.
+Based on a hypothesis, quantify the hypothesis, test the idea.
+Is there predictive power?
+* Anti-Correlative Research
+    * The key idea here is to find situations/matches where the feature, model (be it yours or bookie) failed or diverged dramatically.
+    * Then do investigative research.
+What happened there?
+Could the feature/model have priced it in?
+If so, what did we miss?
+If not, how can we neutralize this risk?

 ## Player Assessment with Stats

 How do we optimally make use of statistics to scout players?
 Say, examine successful players per position - take a look at their stats, extrapolate to scout new players.
 Like factors driving returns.